 Responding to European journalistic interests and needs

-Journalismfund.eu is perceived as a well-connected and professional player in our field.
+Journalismfund Europe is perceived as a well-connected and professional player in the field.
 In 2012, we were commissioned by the European Parliament’s Policy Department of Budgetary affairs to prepare a report on the state of investigative journalism in 27 EU member states with a special focus on the interaction between European institutions and investigative journalists.

 Below are examples of the outcomes of just a handful of investigative journalism stories we supported.
 We will continue to build on our ability to support the development of exemplary in-depth journalism in Europe.